Fullchee/toronto-water-monitor-backend/README.md

 ## Todos

-- Add PostGres and docker
-- check if what the user input was valid
+- redirect the home page to the react front end
 - security checks
 - Add emailer
   - send email when